rcho80/Nology-Portfolio/README.md

 # Nology-Portfolio

-Nology-Portfolio was created using HTML, CSS and Javascript
+Nology-Portfolio was created using HTML, CSS(SASS) and Javascript